Kamenny Monastery: History

 The katholikon before its demolition in the 1920s.

-It is believed that during one of such storms in 1269 Duke Gleb of Beloozero was cast ashore, where he found a small monastic community.
+It is believed that during one of such storms, in 1269, Prince Gleb of Beloozero was cast ashore, where he found a small monastic community.
 The legends of the monks attribute the construction of the first timber cathedral on the isle to the funds subsequently provided by that monarch.

 Under Dmitry Donskoy, the Kamenny Monastery was run by Dionisius, a Greek monk who introduced the coenobian rule of Mount Athos, whereby the brethren were closed alike, took their meals (usually limited to bread and scarce vegetables) in the refectory and were bound to possess no private property.
 Female animals were banned from the isle to avoid any impure thought on the part of the monks.

 The monastic community reached its peak under Paisiy Yaroslavov, a former hegumen of the Trinity Lavra and one of the most influential clerics of the time.
 This starets authored The Tale of the Kamenny Monastery whose main themes are the history of this monastery and the struggle of its monks against paganism in the area.

 In 1476 the monastery burnt down.
 Ivan III's brother Andrey Menshoy, who was the ruler of Vologda, commissioned a stone four-pillared cathedral to be built on the island.
 The two-storey two-domed edifice was constructed in 1481 by a team of masters from Rostov, who proceeded to erect very similar cathedrals in the Ferapontov Monastery (1490) and Kirillo-Belozersky Monastery (1497).
 Paisiy Yaroslavov mentions that he engaged the great artist Dionisius to paint a deesis for the cathedral.
 It is believed that Dionisius's works perished 185 years later, during a great fire, which resulted in the collapse of the domes.

 In the 16th century, the Kamenny Monastery did not develop as quickly as the two last-mentioned abbeys, because of the limited territory that the tiny and remote island could afford.
 In the 1540s, the monks constructed a church-belltower of curious architecture and a refectory, after which the monastery gradually declined to obscurity.
 It was remembered in Moscow primarily as a place of exile, where the famous Old Believer, Ivan Neronov, was deported.
 On 24 July 1774 one of the exiles set the monastery on fire, whereupon the monks were transferred for 26 years to Vologda.
 When they finally returned to the island in 1801, the cathedral was restored with five domes instead of one.
 The only post-medieval buildings on the island were an inn and two lighthouses, built for the needs of the monastery in the 1870s.